event-engine/php-code-generator-cody/README.md

 7. Restart Cody

-Finally let's restart Cody so that our changes take effect:
+Finally let's start Cody:

 ```
-docker-compose stop && docker-compose up -d
+./dev.sh
 ```

-*Please Note: Restarting the docker container is only needed because we've added a volume mount in docker-compose.yml.
-When adding or changing something in the Cody Bot source code a file watcher takes care of restarting the server.*
+*Please Note: When adding or changing something in the Cody Bot source code a file watcher takes care of restarting the server.*

 8. Create cody tutorial board on InspectIO and test connection